Over the years, as part of making our home more natural, I’ve tried several recipes for homemade laundry soap. They just didn’t work.

 Detergents are made by combining chemicals in a slurry mixer.
 The mixture heats up as a result of chemical reactions, and then it’s dried and powdered to form the final product.
 On average, there are about ten steps between the original raw materials and the final detergent.

-Because detergents don’t react as much with the minerals in water, though, they’re the best choice for laundry (but not babies).
+However: because detergents don’t react as much with the minerals in water, they’re the best choice for laundry.

 What should I buy?

 As always, you need to do your homework and make your own decisions.
-We use castile soap (bars or liquid from Mountain Rose Herbs) to wash ourselves and for housecleaning.
-For laundry, we make our own or choose natural detergents without synthetic fragrances and dyes.
+We use Kirk’s Castile soap for our bodies, Dr. Bronner’s liquid castile soap for cleaning.
+For laundry, choose natural detergents without synthetic fragrances and dyes (I like Seventh Generation).